Abecedarium Nordmannicum

 The Abecedarium Nordmannicum is a presentation of the 16 runes of the Younger Futhark as a short poem (sometimes counted as one of the "rune poems"), in the 9th-century Codex Sangallensis 878 (on page 321).
 The Younger Futhark are given after the Hebrew alphabet on the preceding page, and the Anglo-Saxon futhorc on the same page.
 The text of the rune poem was unfortunately destroyed in the 19th century by chemicals intended for its preservation.
 It survives in an 1828 drawing by Wilhelm Grimm.

+Contents and translation

 Under a heading ABECEDARIUM NORD, the manuscript presents the Younger Futhark in three lines.
 Linguistically, the text is a mixture of Old Norse, Old Saxon and Old High German.
 It is probably based on a Danish original, maybe imported from Haithabu to Lower Germany, and adapted to the idiom of its recipients.
 The background of the Carolingian notation of Norse runes is that of intensified contacts between the Frankish Empire and Denmark which necessitated interpreters for economic and political exchanges.

 The following is a transcription of Grimm's drawing (the oblique stroke indicates words written below the line):